Your Complete Beginner's Guide To Running + A Full Beginner Running Plan

 Fayette also advises against listening to podcasts or music during every run when you're first starting out.
 "By going noiseless, you're able to become a bit more aware of your breathing rate and stride."

 When it comes to running, the right pair of shoes can make all the difference.
 "You want to take time to find the right fit, as the shoe can help prevent injuries and improve your performance," says Fayette.
 "I always encourage athletes to stop by their local running store for a running and gait analysis."

 As for clothing, Mackey suggests investing in a few good running outfits to help you feel comfortable, supported, and eager to head outdoors for a run.
 "Ensure the materials are light, and allow for a good range of motion when you're moving so you won't feel restricted," he says.
-The type of clothing will vary depending on the season, but a few good staples include running leggings, lightweight shorts, supportive sports bras, breathable tanks, and a solid, water-resistant jacket.
+The type of clothing will vary depending on the season, but a few good staples include sweat-wicking tights (check out our favorite running leggings here), lightweight shorts (some options here), supportive sports bras, breathable tanks, and a solid, water-resistant jacket.

 If you happen to have some extra funds to spend, Mackey adds that a GPS watch can also be beneficial.
 There are a number of brands to choose from: Garmin Forerunner 45 , Fitbit Charge 4, and the Apple Watch Series 5 are great options to consider.

 Also, if you love to listen to music while you work out (which can also help keep you motivated), consider adding Bose SoundSport Free wireless headphones to your gear collection.
 This pair is water-resistant, lightweight, and offers a comfortable fit—which is crucial for run-friendly headphones.